Newton Nite Hawks: European Championship

 In an effort to establish and promote American football in Europe, the Nite Hawks were the first professional team (pro or semi-pro) at any level to play American football on the European continent, as the team and league rival Chicago Lions played a 5 game tour in 3 countries during June, 1977.
 Organized by the Intercontinental Football League (unrelated to the Intercontinental Football League, the predecessor of NFL Europe), an organization that was founded by Bill Kapp in 1973 and staged similar tour a year earlier between two college teams - the Texas A&I Javelinas and the Henderson State Reddies.

 Games were played in Versailles, France; Lille, France; Landstuhl, Germany; Gratz, Austria; and Vienna, Austria.
 The games in Lille and Gratz drew 21,000 and 13,000 fans respectively.
 The Nite Hawks swept the Lions, winning all 5 contests and the first (and only) European Professional Football Cup.
 The IFL attempted to schedule additional games in Linz, Austria and Bucharest, Romania, but logistics and politics proved too difficult for the contests to take place.

 Nite Hawks running back Mark Fetter scored the first professional touchdown on European soil, a 6 yard run en route to a victory in Versailles, France.

 2019 to present

 In 2019, two Newton entrepreneurs - Gordon Head and Mark Mackerman II - resurrected the team, after they got the approval from original owner Jim Foster, and started to play in the Midwest Football League.
 They went 9-1 in regular-season, winning the Southwest Division and the Western Conference titles, but lost 22-28 to Missouri Ravens in the MFL championship game.

 For the 2020 season the Nite Hawks joined a merger between the MFL and the Midwest Football Alliance - The United Championship Football League (UCFL).
 In the inaugural UCFL season they finished with a 5-1 record and clinched the 2nd seed for playoffs, but lost to the Midwest (MO) Titans 30-8 in the Semi-Finals.
+In 2024, they began a rebrand to the Iowa Nite Hawks.